 4. Nuts and Seeds

 Fats are vital to nourish cells and help balance blood sugar levels.

 So don’t skip foods with healthy omega-3 fatty acids like nuts –walnuts, almonds, legumes, pecans, pistachios – they are storehouses of clean protein, giving you enough energy to go throughout the day.

-Chia, hemp, sesame, pumpkin seeds – you can choose any, all will nourish you with proteins, fiber, various vitamins and they taste amazing.
+Chia, hemp, sesame, pumpkin seeds – you can choose any; all will nourish you with proteins, fiber, and various vitamins and they taste amazing.